top of page

 Eviction is a legal process.
 Tenants have rights, but must act fast.

 If you receive an eviction notice from the court, DO seek legal assistance, but DO NOT wait to hear from an attorney before responding to the court.
-You have only FIVE (5) business days to respond to the court's notice, regardless of whether you have a lawyer.
+You have between THREE (3) to FIVE (5) business days to respond to the court's notice, regardless of whether you have a lawyer.
 Use the tools below to respond to the court on time.

 Remember: A notice from a landlord is not an eviction; it is a warning that the landlord is required to give before filing an eviction in court.
 Receiving a notice means an eviction may be coming soon, and the tenant should act immediately.

-When an eviction is filed, the court will mail the tenant a notice of an "Unlawful Detainer" (click to see a sample).Tenants have five (5) business days to respond.
-Responding to the Unlawful Detainer is the first step in defending against the eviction, and not responding allows the case to go ahead without the tenant's say.
+When an eviction is filed, the court will mail the tenant a notice of an "Unlawful Detainer" (sample).
+Responding to the Unlawful Detainer is the first step in defending against the eviction.

 Find a complete, step-by-step guide to the eviction process here.
 Below, find resources to help respond to an eviction.